 Epstein's thirteen books include Sunshine Hotel (Steidl/PPP Editions 2019); Rocks and Clouds (Steidl 2018); New York Arbor (Steidl 2013); Berlin (Steidl/The American Academy in Berlin 2011); American Power (Steidl 2009); Mitch Epstein: Work (Steidl 2006); Recreation: American Photographs 1973-1988 (Steidl 2005); and Family Business (Steidl 2003), winner of the 2004 Kraszna-Krausz Photography Book Award.

-His photographs are in numerous major museum collections including New York's Museum of Modern Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, the J. Paul Getty Museum in Los Angeles, the San Francisco Museum of Modern Art, and the Tate Modern in London.
+His photographs are in numerous major museum collections including New York's Museum of Modern Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, the J. Paul Getty Museum in Los Angeles, the San Francisco Museum of Modern Art, the Tate Modern in London, and the Amon Carter Museum of American Art.

 In 2011, Epstein won the Prix Pictet for American Power.
 Among his other awards are the Berlin Prize in Arts and Letters from the American Academy in Berlin (2008), and a Guggenheim Fellowship (2003).